tgritsaev/speaker_separation/README.md

 # Speech Separation

-Code for the speech separation task is implemented in `src/`, the directory `hw_asr` is required for measuring speech recognition quality.
+Code for the speech separation task is implemented in `src/`, the directory `hw_asr/` is required for measuring speech recognition quality.

 ## Installation guide